mendix/docs/content/en/docs/refguide/modeling/resources/task-queue.md

 In a clustered setting, the Mendix runtime distributes these tasks transparently throughout the cluster.
 Should a cluster node be shutdown or fail halfway during executing a task, then the remaining cluster nodes will pick it up (eventually, when the node is detected to be down) and re-execute it.
 This happens automatically and does not need to be managed.

-You can control how many tasks can run in parallel on each node when you create your task queue.
+You can control how many tasks can run in parallel on each node or in the overall cluster when you create your task queue.
 See [Creating Task Queues](#create-queue), below, for more information.

 #### 2.1.3 Context in Task Queues